mjwitherow/mjwitherow.md/README.md

 When we have a 1-on-1, they are for you.
 Without an agenda I might ask you "What sucks?" - this often unpacks what you feel is succeeding, what isn't, and how I can help.
-I prefer to do a 1-on-1 in person, so if you need to work from home please let me know so we can reschedule.

 ### Feedback